Dylan Moore Player Props: Mariners vs. Royals

 Dylan Moore At The Plate

-- In eight games this year (28.6%), Moore has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (27.6%), Moore has picked up an RBI, including two games with multiple runs batted in.

-- In seven games this season (25.0%), he has scored, including multiple runs twice.
+- In eight games this season (27.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.